TimAConner/Old-Unity-3D-C-Sharp-Projects/README.md

 ---
 ## Cut!
 The Visual Novel Designer for Unity (2013 - 2014)
 A runtime-compiled language to develop visual novels in Unity.
 I wanted to see if I could build my own "programming language."
-After talking wtih a friend about a visual novel project they wanted to build, I determined Unity was not an environment in which they could easily design visual novel game levels.
+After talking with a friend about a visual novel project they wanted to build, I determined Unity was not an environment in which they could easily design visual novel game levels.
 In order to give them the most control with the least amount of programming, I developed a language written in C# within Unity.

 It was originally built without regex.
 About half way through, I decided to use regex to parse CUT code.